 The fact that Raziani’s group didn’t notice a difference in the effect of regular-fat cheese vs reduced-fat cheese on cardiometabolic risk factors may have to do with other components in cheese.
 For example, both regular-fat cheese and reduced-fat cheese are fermented foods, and fermentation alters the food matrix in ways that may be cardioprotective.

-de Oliveira Otto's group notes that the bioactive phopholipids and proteins that enclose the milk fat may account for the different effect of dairy saturated fat on blood lipids.3 They further note that nutrients in dairy foods such as calcium, vitamin D, phosophorus and postassium could lower stroke risk.3
+de Oliveira Otto's group notes that the bioactive phospholipids and proteins that enclose the milk fat may account for the different effect of dairy saturated fat on blood lipids.3 They further note that nutrients in dairy foods such as calcium, vitamin D, phosphorus and potassium could lower stroke risk.3

 - de Oliveira Otto M, Mozaffarian D, Kromhout D, Bertoni AG, Sibley CT, Jacobs Jr DR and Nettleton JA.
 Dietary intake of saturated fat by food source and incident cardiovascular disease: the Multi-Ethnic Study of Atherosclerosis.
 AJCN.
 August 2012;96(2):397-404.

 - Raziani F, Tholstrup T, Kristensen MD, Svanegaard ML, Ritz C, Astrup A and Raben A. High intake of regular-fat cheese compared with reduced-fat cheese does not affect LDL cholesterol or risk markers of the metabolic syndrome: a randomized controlled trial.
 AJCN.
 October 2016;104(4):973-961.